inconsistent-dg/AC-Modding/ACNH/NHSE.md

 ### **Changing Villager House**

-Because the villager house is seperate from the villager itself, you will have to import that as well.
+Because the villager house is separate from the villager itself, you will have to import that as well.
 Be sure to save (File > Save) before changing continuing, as the villager name may not be correct if you don't.
 Anyway, click **Edit House**.
 Click on **Load** at the bottom, go to the Villager Database, and open it.
-Find the villagers house (`nhvh`) and select it.
+Find the villager's house (`nhvh`) and select it.
 It will change the house values correctly, so the house is now fixed.
 Before saving, make sure that the **NPC1** number is set to the right villager index.
-For example, if you're editing Rolf whos villager index is 6, you wan't to make sure that the NPC1 number is also set to 6.
+For example, if you're editing Rolf whose villager index is 6, you want to make sure that the NPC1 number is also set to 6.

 ### **Moving Villager Out**
 If you have a keen eye, you might've noticed already that there's a **Moving Out** box to the right of the villager.
 Checking this will put the villager in boxes, to allow someone else to pick them up.
 But, when checking it, you will get an error that looks something like this.